thephpleague/csv/docs/9.0/converter/json.md

 # JSON conversion

-`JsonConverter` converts a CSV records collection into a JSON string by implementing the [Converter interface](/9.0/converter/#converter-interface).
+`JsonConverter` converts a CSV records collection into a JSON string using PHP's `json_encode` function.

 ## Settings